Loading...

 Course Description

-OSHA expects that process hazard analysis (PHA) team leaders be qualified to lead PHAs using such methods as the hazard and operability (HAZOP) study.
+OSHA expects process hazard analysis team leaders to be qualified to lead PHAs using recognized methods such as hazard and operability studies.

 You will learn: